MartinSalak/Portfolio/index.md

 ## Welcome
-My name is Martin Salak.
-I am a PhD student at Faculty of Civil Engineering at Czech Technical University in Prague.
-I give half of my working time to school and half to a job and I enjoy both.
+Greetings, my name is Martin Salak, and I am a doctoral candidate at the Faculty of Civil Engineering within the Czech Technical University in Prague.
+As part of my academic pursuits, I dedicate half of my time to furthering my studies, while the other half is spent in professional practice.
+Welcome to my website, where I aim to showcase my work and accomplishments.

 ## Me
-_I am a structural engineer who would like to contribute to the development of our way of working.
-I enjoy structural enginneering - from working with cement with my own hands to coding in Python_
+_As a structural engineer, I am passionate about advancing our industry's practices and processes.
+From hands-on work with cement to coding in Python._

-Growing up in Prague I had lot of beatuiful architecture around me which I loved, but I found out that not only the old buidling interest me.
-I also wanted to see the Chrisler Building in New York and Forth Bridge in Scotland.
-This led me to Structural Engineering which I am happy I chose.
+Growing up in Prague, I was surrounded by beautiful architecture that sparked my interest in the field.
+However, as I began to explore more diverse styles and structures, such as the Chrysler Building in New York and the Forth Bridge in Scotland (which used to be my favourite structures as a kid), my fascination with Structural Engineering grew.

-At university I was lucky to do my yearly projects under the group lead by professor Stemberk, where students are granted lot of freedom.
-This helped me to find projects which helped me to learn as well as have fun while doing it.
-For my master thesis I created a concrete model of a bridge, described [here](./Masters.md).
-In 2020 I started my PhD studuies under supervision of prof. Stemberk, for more information what I am working on you cana have a look on [PhD](./PhD.md) page.
+During my university years, I was fortunate to be part of Professor Stemberk's group, where I had the freedom to pursue projects that both challenged and excited me.
+For my master's thesis, I designed a concrete bridge model, which is described in more detail on my [Masters page](Masters.md).
+Currently, I am pursuing my PhD under Professor Stemberk's guidance, and my research interests are outlined on my [PhD page](PhD.md).

-While studying I worked as a junior structural engineer for two years.
-Then, in 2021 I started in SCIA as Functuional Analyst helping developing software for structural Engineers.
+As a junior structural engineer, I gained valuable experience for two years before joining SCIA in 2021 as a Functional Analyst.
+In this role, I help develop software that benefits Structural Engineers.

-In my personal life I like to hike and generally be in nature.
-This passion comes from my boyscout years.
-I started as a kid and until recently I helped to lead the group.
-Now I only visit the summer camp deep in the forest.
-I like sports, namely volleyball, fotball and skiing and I am a keen Magic the Gathering player.
-But the majority of my personal time I spend with my family.
+Outside of work, I have a passion for hiking and spending time in nature, which stems from my years as a Boy Scout.
+I also enjoy playing sports, including volleyball, football, and skiing, and I am an avid Magic the Gathering player.
+Above all, I cherish spending time with my family.

 ## Projects